 Why does Nyatapola get always closed?

-This temple is staunch to the goddess Siddhi Laxmi.
-But most people have no idea about how she looks like.
+This temple is dedicated to the goddess Siddhi Laxmi.
+But most people have no idea of what she looks like.
 Only the priest who got the chance to enter the temple knows about her appearance.

 However, the shreds of evidence say that she certainly has an extreme face.
 That black-shaded statue of her has 9 heads and 18 hands.
 Foremost, she is said to be accompanied by the Masan Bhairava and Mahakal Bhairava.
 The statue was all set as per the extreme tantric procession.

-Perhaps, that’s why she is not available for common people.
-But, one can admire the image carved on the struts of the temple as less brutal incarnations of the idle deity.
+Perhaps, that’s why she is not available to ordinary people.
+But, one can admire the images carved on the struts of the temple as less brutal incarnations of the idle deity.

-Nonetheless, the doors of the temple are opened for the priest during Dashain and Pancha prachar puja.
-Besides, a Nitya puja and Aarati is done for the temple by a priest of a Karmacharya caste from Taleju.
+Nonetheless, the doors of the temple are opened by the priest during Dashain and Pancha Prachar Puja only.
+Besides, a Nitya puja and Aarati are done for the temple by a priest of the Karmacharya caste from Taleju.

 Wait, the non-opening doors here, don’t make sense on that, that it is a restricted area.
 Rather than that, it is an open temple that is open twenty-four hours a day.

 You can go there whenever you want.
-You can have a sit on its pedestals, click photographs, take a circumrotation of its, and have a decent view of the Bhaktapur from the top plinth of its.
+You can have a seat on its pedestals, click photographs, take a circumrotation of it, and have a decent view of Bhaktapur from the top plinth of it.

 You can see the sanctum level of Nyatapola is at the same height as that of the first pinnacle of Bhairavnath Temple.
-That means Goddess Shiddhi Laxmi dominating Lord Bhairava.
+That means Goddess Siddhi Laxmi dominates Lord Bhairava.

 Well, it is also said that the Nyatapola was made that high because the king wanted it to be seen from his palace.